ga4gh/vrs/docs/source/concepts/location/SequenceLocation.rst

 SequenceLocation
 !!!!!!!!!!!!!!!!

-The sequence location class is a fundamental concept in VRS, and is used to describe every form of :ref:`Variation`, and has stand-alone utility for describing sequence locations in other (non-variation) contexts.
+The sequence location class is a fundamental concept in VRS.
+Sequence locations are used to describe every form of :ref:`Variation`, and they have stand-alone utility for describing sequence locations in other (non-variation) contexts.
-This class is used to represent a subsequence of a specified :ref:`SequenceReference`.
-The reference is typically a chromosome, transcript, or protein sequence.
+This class is used to represent a location on a specified :ref:`SequenceReference`.
+The sequence reference is typically a chromosome, transcript, or protein sequence.

 Definition and Information Model